Supreme Court to hear 'faithless elector' case ahead of 2020 presidential election

 The justices will hear arguments in April and should issue a decision by late June.

-About 30 states require presidential electors to vote for the popular vote winner, and electors almost always do so anyway.
+About 30 states require presidential electors to vote for the states' popular vote winner, and electors almost always do so anyway.
 Under the Constitution, the country elects the president indirectly, with voters choosing people who actually cast an Electoral College ballot for president.
 It takes 270 votes to win.

 SUPREME COURT QUESTIONS WHETHER 'BRIDGEGATE' PROSECUTIONS WENT TOO FAR